hereiswxs/VLA-MisAlign/README.md

 ## Overview

-This repository provides the official implementation and experimental benchmarks for our paper “Can We Trust VLA Models?
+This repository provides the official implementation and benchmarks for our paper “Can We Trust VLA Models?
 Undermining Behavioral Reliability via Cross-Modal Alignment Disruption.”
-We systematically investigate the behavioral reliability risks of contemporary Vision-Language-Action (VLA) models by revealing how disruptions in cross-modal alignment can propagate through the perception–decision–action pipeline and induce erroneous robotic behaviors.

-To expose this vulnerability, we propose VLA-MisAlign, a semantic-guided multimodal adversarial attack framework that operates as a plug-and-play front-end for VLA models.
-By injecting visually imperceptible perturbations into task-relevant and structure-sensitive image regions, VLA-MisAlign weakens the semantic correspondence between visual observations and language instructions while preserving visual fidelity.
-Extensive experiments on LIBERO and LIBERO-Plus, together with real-world robotic evaluations, demonstrate that VLA-MisAlign significantly reduces task success rates across diverse VLA architectures, highlighting the critical role of cross-modal alignment in trustworthy embodied intelligence.
+We investigate the reliability risks of Vision-Language-Action (VLA) models and demonstrate how disrupted cross-modal alignment can lead to erroneous robotic behaviors.
+To highlight this vulnerability, we propose VLA-MisAlign, a semantic-guided adversarial attack that weakens the alignment between visual observations and language instructions through imperceptible image perturbations.
+Extensive experiments on LIBERO, LIBERO-Plus, and real-world robots demonstrate consistent performance degradation across various VLA models, highlighting the critical importance of robust cross-modal alignment in ensuring trustworthy embodied intelligence.

 ---